Add To Favorites

 Rounders originated in England and is very similar to U.S. baseball and softball.
 In both games there are nine innings, a diamond-shaped playing area, and three outs per inning.
 In Rounders, the batter hits a ball and runs around four bases to score a rounder.
 The team with the most rounders at the end of the game wins.

-With the permission of your teacher, find an asphalt or concrete surface that is at least 6 months old.
+Take students to an asphalt or concrete surface that is at least 6 months old.
 Make sure the area will provide adequate space to play Rounders safely.
 With a Crayola Washable Sidewalk Paint Kit, test a spot to make sure the paint will not stain.

 Paints wash from skin with soap and water.
 Normal laundering procedures remove stains from most cotton, polyester, acrylic fabrics, and their blends.
 For best results, wash immediately in hot water.
 Do not use pre-wash products as they may set stains.
 Severe staining may require repeat laundering or all-fabric bleach.

-After the paint dries, get the necessary equipment to play your game.
+After the paint dries, get the necessary equipment to play the game.
 A tennis ball is used as the ball and typically a flat bat is used to hit the ball.
 A baseball bat will also work.
 Now you are ready to play Rounders!

 Remove paint after 2 weeks if it has not washed off in the rain.
 Wash surface with the water pressure from a garden hose.
 Light brushing with a broom or nylon brush may be necessary to remove some paint.